npedrazzini/npedrazzini.github.io/_pages/researchareas.md

 ## Depictions of Post-COVID-19 Futures in Russian International Media: Multimodal Viewpoint Analysis (IMCC, University of Oxford)
-Starting from mid-2020, I was first Research Assistant <a href="https://imcc.web.ox.ac.uk/people/mr-nilo-pedrazzini"><i class="fas fa-external-link-alt"></i></a>, then collaborated with the International Multimodal Communication Centre (IMCC) <a href="https://imcc.web.ox.ac.uk"><i class="fas fa-external-link-alt"></i></a> based within the Oxford School of Global and Area Studies (OSGA) at the University of Oxford.
+Starting from mid-2020, I was a Research Assistant at the International Multimodal Communication Centre (IMCC) <a href="https://imcc.web.ox.ac.uk"><i class="fas fa-external-link-alt"></i></a> based within the Oxford School of Global and Area Studies (OSGA) at the University of Oxford.
 I carried out annotation and correlation analyses of speech-gesture co-occurrences in Russian and American media, largely within the project <i>Depictions of Post-COVID-19 Futures in Russian International Media: Multimodal Viewpoint Analysis</i> <a href="https://imcc.web.ox.ac.uk/projects"><i class="fas fa-external-link-alt"></i></a>.

 ## ReadOxford (University of Oxford, Deptartment of Expiremental Psychology)
 In 2020 I spent two months as a Research Assistant at the ReadOxford <a href="https://readoxford.org/our-research"><i class="fas fa-external-link-alt"></i></a> research group, based at the Department of Experimental Psychology <a href="https://www.psy.ox.ac.uk"><i class="fas fa-external-link-alt"></i></a> of the University of Oxford.
 The aim of the group is to answer different questions related to child literacy development.